Hi friend and Welcome!

 - case included: Yes

 These have been somewhat of a challenge to concisely summarize due to a lot of differing opinions.
-First and foremost, they are a supra-aural (they rest on your ear) pair of closed back headphones best suited for on the go situations.
+First and foremost, they are a supra-aural (they rest on your ear) pair of closed-back headphones best suited for on-the-go situations.
 Closed back vs. open back headphones.

-A consistent gripe was that they will become uncomfortable and hot on your ears after awhile, not unlike other on ear contenders.
+A consistent gripe was that they will become uncomfortable and hot on your ears after a while, not unlike other on-ear contenders.
 As far as build, most people were satisfied with it, although a few mentioned that they are a bit flimsy.
-They come with a very nice carrying case, and fold up well for portable excursions.
+They come with a very nice carrying case and fold up well for portable excursions.

 A big thing to note is that while they aren’t noise cancelling, they will isolate sound pretty well.
 Just be aware that if you’re listening at high volumes, people will be able to hear it.
-This is semi-strange for a closed back model, but something to take into account nonetheless.
+This is semi-strange for a closed-back model, but something to take into account nonetheless.